'Revenge porn' in Serbia: Crime without penalty – DW – 11/03/2024

 Women seen as beings without their own sexuality

-Pavlovic says that many other Serbs — both men and women — continue to lay the blame on the women and girls who are victims of revenge porn and other forms of cyberbullying.
+Pavlovic said many other Serbs — both men and women — continue to lay the blame on the women and girls who are victims of revenge porn and other forms of cyberbullying.

 "We often hear this kind of thing from men, who still believe that a woman is not a being with her own sexuality but should be available to meet men's needs."

-The members of OsnaZena forwarded their research findings to the public prosecutor responsible for cybercrime several months ago.
+The members of OsnaZene forwarded their research findings to the public prosecutor responsible for cybercrime several months ago.
 To date, no action has been taken.

-"The institutions are sluggish, rooted in prejudice and consist of people who are themselves part of a society that lives in patriarchal patterns," explains Tomasevic.
+"The institutions are sluggish, rooted in prejudice and consist of people who are themselves part of a society that lives in patriarchal patterns," said Tomasevic.

 She is concerned that the lack of response from the Serbian authorities could mean that "such behavior is starting to be normalized."